tongxinchen/tongxinchen.github.io/publication.md

 <p style="text-align: justify; font-size: 11px">
-Exploration of dynamic human activity gives significant insights into understanding the urban environment and can help to reinforce scientific urban management strategies.
+Abstract: Exploration of dynamic human activity gives significant insights into understanding the urban environment and can help to reinforce scientific urban management strategies.
 Lots of studies are arising regarding the significant human activity changes in global metropolises and regions affected by COVID-19 containment policies.
 However, the variations of human activity